 Why making a practice piece?

-The practice piece is for mastering the first steps of interlocking crochet.
+The practice piece is for mastering the first steps of interwoven or locking crochet.
 Next to that it is also a test for yourself to see if the crochet hook you will be using leads to the wished result.
 As I already mentioned in the introduction, you have to crochet quite loosely for this technique.
 When you weave the 2 layers through eachother, you don’t want it to get so tight that you end up with a ‘stiff plank’.

 I also learn you how to read the pattern charts.
 I provide written directions also, but you can also follow the charts.